HussamGoda/Final-Project/README.md

 This project also involved preforming an exploratory analysis on the dataset in order to gain a better understanding of general themes associated with US visa approvals. https://public.tableau.com/app/profile/yoshie.hara/viz/Project4Unfinished/Story1

+- General Observation as below:
+- Asia is the leading source of visa applications.
+- Europe boasts the highest certification rate at 81%.
+Meanwhile, South America has the lowest certification rate at 64%.
+- Doctorate holders having an 89% success rate, compared to high school degree holders only records34%.
+We can tell that Education level strongly influences certification.
+- Midwest employers have a high certification rate of 77%.
+- Salary expectations show a common range of 40k to 80k, and higher income doesn't guarantee the higher chance of approval.

 **Step 2 - Data Processing:**
 -